lateus/pokem/DOC.md

 ## Dungeons

 Bellow is the complete database of dungeons.
 Dungeons marked as **[INVALID]** cannot be used in mails.
-Some mail types add limitations to the dungeons that can be involved (for example, you can be rescued in **Sky Tower Summit** by a friend, but you cannot accept a regular mission there).
+Some mail types add limitations to the dungeons that can be involved (for example, you can be rescued in **Sky Tower Summit** by a friend, but you cannot accept a Wonder Mail mission there).

 These values are defined as: